 I looked at some of the major researchers, many of them scientist astrologers, who have influenced the thinking of astrologers on how astrology works, especially the biology of astrology.

 Science has advanced over the past 12 years since I presented the paper, an entire Jupiter cycle (12 years).
 Jupiter represents further study, new perspectives and the quest for truth.
-Next month Jupiter will enter its own zodiac sign, Sagittarius, and start a new 12-year cycle.
+This year Jupiter is in its own zodiac sign, Sagittarius, and starts a new 12-year cycle.
 I last presented about the above questions when Jupiter was in Sagittarius 12 years ago.